Local government in Minnesota: History

 In 1952, Minnesota had the most local government entities of any state, numbering 9,025.
 However, by 2012, it had declined to eighth place, with 3,672 active entities.

 Current entities

 Counties

 There are 87 counties in the state of Minnesota.
 Ramsey County obtained home rule by an act of the Minnesota State Legislature in 1992.

 Towns

 Eighty-four of the state's 87 counties are divided into towns, which number 1,784 in the state as of 2012 and are equivalent to the civil townships in several other states; the terms "town" and "township" are used interchangeably in Minnesota.
+The three counties lacking town government are Koochiching and Lake of the Woods, where the survey townships no longer serve administrative functions, and Hennepin County, where all municipalities are cities.
 The towns' boundaries have been fixed since March 1, 1906, unless duly changed by their county.

 Towns are corporate entities, having among other things the right to sue and own property.
 The governing body of the town is the town board; in addition, the electors of the town may vote on one of several issues in an annual town meeting.